Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaignclassic-api-reference.md

 #### Objective-C

-The set linkage fields are stored as base64 encoded JSON string in memory and sent in a custom HTTP header 'X-InApp-Auth' in all future Campaign rules download requests until ACPCampaign::resetLinkageFields is invoked.
+The **linkage fields** are stored as a base64-encoded JSON string in memory and sent in a custom HTTP header 'X-InApp-Auth' in all future Campaign rules download requests until ACPCampaign::resetLinkageFields is invoked.

 #### Example